John Auer

 John Auer (March 30, 1875 – April 30, 1948) was an American physiologist and pharmacologist.
 He published nearly 150 papers during his career and is credited with the first description of Auer rods.
 Auer also contributed to the study of anaphylaxis and helped develop modern thoracic surgery.
-During World War I, he conducted wartime research with the Rockefeller Institute for Medical Research.
+During World War I, he conducted wartime research with the Rockefeller Institute for Medical Research, in New York City.